 PRO: Prairie Road Organics, Fullerton, ND Latitude 46.1˚ N

 Prairie Road Organic Farm has been certified organic since 1977.
 The Podoll family have bred and selected vegetable varieties that perform well agronomically in their organic gardens and are well-adapted to our northern growing region.
 They say: “We are proud to offer seed of the varieties we have been working to breed, improve and secure in the public domain for decades...” www.prairieroadorganic.co

 RMF: Ridgeline Meadows Farm, Applegate, OR Latitude 42.5˚ N

-Andrew Schwartz and his partner Joelle are stewarding A new farm along Thompson Creek one ridge East of Seven Seeds.
+Andrew Schwartz and his partner Joelle are stewarding a new farm along Thompson Creek one ridge east of Seven Seeds Farm.
 We are happy to be offering their carefully grown, high quality seeds this season.

 SRF: Strong Roots Farm: Potter Valley, CA Latitude 39.3˚ N